 WCM-Q is located in Education City, among other American universities, in Doha, Qatar, which is a rapidly growing research hub.
 The WCM-Q research program offers a collaborative, multidisciplinary team environment, endowed with a comprehensive support infrastructure.
 Details regarding the WCM-Q research program and facilities can be accessed at Research.

 The stipend offered is commensurate with experience.
-Fully furnished housing and a car allowance are also provided.
+Fully furnished housing and a car allowance are also provided, if eligible.

 Qualified applicants are invited to submit a letter of application, outlining their interest in the position, along with their curriculum vitae which should include the names and contact details of three referees, to